Setting up your Post-Workout Ice Bath: A Step-by-Step Guide to Help you Master this Process

 Step 3: The Cold Plunge

 It’s imperative to bear in mind that staying too long in these freezing temperatures is dangerous.
 Work with what your body can handle.
-Five to fifteen minutes is the recommended time to stay in the ice water.
-If you’re brand new to the process, start slowly by soaking for only a few minutes at a warmer temperature than the standard 10 – 15 °C (50-60 degrees Fahrenheit) and then increasing the soak time with each successive bath.
+Two to 10 minutes is the recommended time to stay in the ice water.
+If you’re brand new to the process, start slowly by soaking for only a few minutes at a warmer temperature than the standard 50-60 degrees F (10-15 degrees C) and then increasing the soak time with each successive bath.

 While setting a timer is a good idea to keep track of how long you’ve been in, asking a friend or coach to standby when you take the plunge helps put safety first.

 Then get inside your ice bath and enjoy the experience.

 Step 4: Getting Out of the Ice Bath

 Don’t rush to take a warm shower.
 Instead, let your body warm up naturally.
 You can warm up by drying off and getting dressed in warm clothes.
 Layering works too.
 Have something warm to drink (soup or herbal tea) and grab a bite to eat.
 High-fiber foods and foods rich in healthy fat, protein, and iron could help your body warm up.
 If you want, you can walk at a comfortable pace to help increase core temperature.